cisnlp/semi-markov-crf/README.md

 ## Train

-Go to train.py from arg\_list select the model\_path and the LANG (language, currently 'en' for English  UD 1.2 or 'vi' for Vietnamese UD 2.0)
+Go to train.py from arg\_list select the model\_path and the LANG (language, currently 'en1.2' for English  UD 1.2 or 'vi' for Vietnamese UD 2.0)

 To train the model with the default parameters now run `python3 train.py`

-Currently train on CPU, GPU might cause a slow start problem due to CUDA version and PyTorch version missmatch bug (looking into it, runned ok on cis lambda)
+Currently train on CPU, GPU might cause a slow start problem due to CUDA version and PyTorch version missmatch new bug (works ok on lambda lmu)

 Default training on Vietnamese which is a smaller dataset (training takes 1 day vs 3 days on english)